kingston-hackSpace/DIY_Speaker/Soft_Speaker.md

 ----
 ## Tips:

-MATERIAL CHECK: Check that your conductive material is properly conducting!
-Some copper wire sold in the market come with an insulating layer that insulate the conductivity of copper, which will prevent your speaker to work properly.
+MATERIAL CHECK: Some copper wire has an insulating coating — this is fine and won't affect the magnetic field.
+However you must sand or scrape the wire ends before connecting to your amplifier or circuit to have a proper connection.
 Use a multimeter and test continuity.

 NO SPEAKER POLARITY: There's no true "positive" or "negative" wire terminals for the speaker.
 Both will work as positive or negative.

 EMBROIDING TIPS: As you are sewing your coil from center to edge, you want the conductive thread to come as close as possible to the previous turn without touching it.

-AVOID SHORT CUTS: If your coil has touching turns, it will short-circuit, reducing the resistance of your speaker (which can damage your amplifier, if using one), or weaking the magnetic field you are trying to create.
-If one turn of the conductive thread touches another then the electricity will not be forced to flow around in circles, which is what increases the strength of the magnetic field, which will weakens the sound signal.

-Grab a multimeter and measure the resistance across your coil — it should read a few ohms at least.
-If it reads 0Ω or very close, you have a short in the coil
+AVOID SHORT CUTS: If your coil has touching turns, it will short-circuit.
+This reduces the resistance of your coil (which can damage your amplifier), and weakens the magnetic field — because electricity takes a shortcut instead of being forced to travel around every turn.
+Each turn adds to the magnetic field, so missing turns means a weaker signal and quieter sound.
+Use a multimeter to measure resistance across your coil — it should read a few ohms at least.
+If it reads 0Ω or very close, your turns are touching somewhere."

 MAGNET SHORT CUTTING: Since the magnet is conductive it could short out your speaker's coils.
 You can also put a piece of fabric in between the magnet and the coil to isolate it.
 For your final design you will want to mount your magnet(s) in the center of the coil without having them directly connected to the membrane.